t-sekai/cse15l-lab-reports/lab-report-1-week-3/lab-report-1-week-3.md

   * Expected: {3,2,1}

 * **Bug (the code fix needed)**
-  * The loop iterates through the array and changes the values that is needed later
+  * The loop iterates through the array and changes the values that is needed later.
+  * A way to fix the bug is by making a copy of the orginal array and copy the values from that array, so we don't copy values that was changed.

 * **Connection between the Symptom and the Bug**
   * The loop overwrites the elements in the first half with the elements in the second half.
   * When the elements in the second half want to copy the elements in the first half, it would just be copying itself.
-  * A way to fix the bug is by making a copy of the orginal array and copy the values from that array, so we don't copy values that was changed.

 ### **append()** in LinkedListExample.java